XM Broker Review 2023

 Nigeria currently does not have local regulations for Forex & CFD trading.
 Hence, all the reputed brokers that accept traders in Nigeria are regulated by top-tier regulatory authorities from foreign jurisdictions.

-The parent company of XM, i.e. ‘Trading Point of Financial Instruments’ is regulated by two tier-1 and one tier-2 regulatory authorities, which makes it a safe choice for traders in Nigeria.
+The parent company of XM, i.e. ‘Trading Point of Financial Instruments’ is regulated by two tier-1 and one tier-2 regulatory authorities.

 XM broker is owned by Trading Point Holdings Limited which is a regulated financial institution under multiple regulators.
 It is regulated by the following regulatory authorities: